 Always deliver on time

-Regardless of the Incoterm you agree on with your buyer, you need to deliver on time.
-If you don’t or repeatedly fail to do so, the buyer may request a discount on the total order value, or request that you arrange an alternative means of transport to get the goods delivered on time and take responsibility for the costs.
+If you don’t deliver on time or repeatedly fail to do so, the buyer may request a discount on the total order value, or request that you arrange an alternative means of transport to get the goods delivered on time and take responsibility for the costs.

 - The forwarder, which is the transport company that your buyer has chosen, might load only once a week.
 In case of a delayed handover date, this can result in a week’s delay of the shipment.
 A delayed shipment might result in a discount.
 In case you face a problem that is caused by the fact that the nominated forwarder only ships once a week, request another forwarder with a more convenient shipping date.